sreejithr/react-native-slide-button/README.md

   </SlideButton>
 </View>
 ```
-* Inner wrapper contents will be moved when swiped.
-Button text, for example, ,may go here.
+* **Inner wrapper**: Contents that will move when swiped.
+Eg: Button text, image etc.
-* Outer wrapper contents are static and will not move.
-Button's background and other styles, may go here.
+* **Outer wrapper**: Contents that are static and will not move.
+Eg: Button's background, other styles

 API
 ---